Beechwood Dental Privacy Notice

 We will keep your records safely

-This practice complies with the Data Protection Act (1998) and General Data Protection Regulation (GDPR) 2018.
+This practice complies with the General Data Protection Regulation (GDPR) 2018.
 We are a Data Controller under the terms of the Data Protection Act 2017 and the requirements of the EU GDPR.
 This means that we will ensure that your informatio0n is processed fairly and lawfully.

 Beechwood Dental Practice Ltd (Bournemouth) is a dental practice registered at 8, Beechwood Ave, Boscombe, Bournemouth, BH5 1LX.
-The practice is Notified with the Information Commissioner’s Office (ICO).If you would like to contact us about any of the information contained within this privacy notice you can contact our Data Controller, Principal Dentist, Anthony Inman at firstname.lastname@example.org (01202 397074) or our Data Protection Officer Julia Furley at email@example.com on (0207 388 1658)
+The practice is Notified with the Information Commissioner’s Office (ICO).If you would like to contact us about any of the information contained within this privacy notice you can contact our Data Controller, Principal Dentist, Anthony Inman at email@example.com (01202 397074) or our Data Protection Officer Ametros Group on 03302232246.

 We collect information about you when you enquire about our services or make an appointment with us for treatment.
 We will retain details and clinical notes relating to the care you receive within our practice and from third parties.
 We also collect information about you when you voluntarily complete customer surveys, participate in competitions or provide feedback to us.